For many creators and businesses, becoming verified on Instagram is a big milestone.

 A strong profile can make a good first impression on behalf of your brand and convince people to follow you.

 As long as your brand is consistent and you’re only posting your own content (content that is safe for public viewing), you’re most likely already following the community guidelines and ticking this box for verification.

 Though to be more specific, Instagram has given a short version of what the community guidelines cover:

 We want Instagram to continue to be an authentic and safe place for inspiration and expression.
 Help us foster this community.
 Post only your own photos and videos, and always follow the law.
 Respect everyone on Instagram; don't spam people or post nudity.

-What to do if you don’t get verified
+What to do if you don’t get a blue check mark

 Even if you follow all of the tips above, there’s still a chance Instagram won’t approve your application.
 So what happens then?
 Try a few of the following actions:

 As simple as it sounds, it’s worth double-checking the four main requirements we saw earlier: authentic, unique, complete, and notable.

 Make sure you have the most appropriate business document to prove authenticity.
 Be sure to remove/delete any old accounts you might have set up.
 Compare your level of profile completeness to those who are already verified.